Novels by Joetta Currie include A Tainted Life and A Sorry Thing.

 They struggle to rise above their tainted lives in ways precious, only to themselves.

 Twenty-two year old Fern Wilson is steeped in the southern fried, blood of the lamb.
 She can’t wait to leave her bible thumping town and suffocating family behind.
 She never imagined her deep-rooted bigotry would bring life-changing consequences at the hands of a serial kidnapper.

 Sissie is a frail, impoverished young woman trying to keep the County from taking her two young brothers.
 She can’t smell the mix of mold, tobacco spit, and pee that sullies the skin of her life.
 It’s been on her too long.
 But she can see the goodness in others.

 Joe was kept in seclusion until his mother died, and he was sent to The Manor.
-Where a shy, seven year old, mixed race kid didn't stand a chance.
+Where a shy, seven year old, mixed-race kid didn't stand a chance.
 Life at the orphanage could have turned him bad, but he was determined not to let wickedness control him.
-He took on his mother’s obsession of gathering and hoarding throw away things—his busy stuff.
+He took on his mother’s obsession with gathering and hoarding throw away things—his busy stuff.
 Over the years, loneliness accelerated his hoarding and soon, things aren’t enough.
 He collects lonely, neglected people and keeps them safely locked up in the now abandoned orphanage.
 Finally, Joe has a family of his own.